julioalexandre/hackerrank/README.md

-# hackerrank - 30 days of code
+# hackerrank - Day 5 Loops

 # Objective
 In this challenge, we're going to use loops to help us do some simple math.
 Check out the Tutorial tab to learn more.